joefarebrother/Flitter/README.md

 then go to http://localhost:5000

 The frontend has been spread across /app/views for the HTML, and /public for the CSS and JS.
+The sorter has now been moved to /app